How a Legal Library Brought Stacey Ustian to Dataquest

-After earning her Master’s degree in Library and Information Science, Stacey had taken a job working in the library of a law firm.
-But she discovered she liked the working-with-information bits of the job more than she liked shelving books, and after a few years she transitioned into a role as a research analyst at another firm.
+After earning her Master’s degree in Library and Information Science, Ustian took a job working in the library of a law firm.
+But she discovered she liked working with information more than she liked shelving books, and after a few years she transitioned into a role as a research analyst at another firm.

 But there was a problem.